Search the site for a moth name or other keyword

 1. Pyrausta aurata, Pyrausta purpuralis, Pyrausta despicata Note: Wing markings in these 3 species vary greatly, but the differences given apply in nearly all cases.

-The purple scales on P.aurata and P.purpuralis easily wear off so the moth then appears brown in colour.
+The purple scales on P.aurata, P.purpuralis and P.ostralinus easily wear off so the moth then appears brown in colour.
 It then looks similar to dark forms of P.despicata.

 Pyrausta despicata (dark and light forms)